How to Avoid a Student Loan Tax Refund OffsetMarch 13, 2023

 It may be possible to stop the IRS from garnishing your tax refund, though you can’t always halt the process.

 Before your tax refund is garnished to pay student loans, you’re likely to receive a notice in the mail.
 Additionally, you’re usually notified when your student loans go into default.
 Pay attention to notices since they can provide you with vital information to help you avoid having defaulted student loans taken from a tax refund.

 Once you receive your notice, make sure to review your student loan records.
 You should be able to verify whether you’re in default.
 If there’s a mistake, you can challenge the tax refund offset and have the process stopped before your tax refund is garnished.
-Additionally, if you have an agreement with the Department of Education to rehabilitate your loans and you’re making the payments, you should be able to halt the garnishment.

 The steps you can take to freeze or reverse the process of defaulted student loans being taken from a tax refund include: